“I believe that the association with the Roux Brothers has been nothing less than a fantastic reward. ”

 On his return to England, Scott met and worked for David Barnard at the Crab & Lobster, this relationship led Scott to opening his own restaurants in Yorkshire: Mustards & Punch, Café Pacific, Alfresco, Trattoria, The Old Bore & Carlton Bore.

 Scott then went on to become a director of Hesselmanns development consultancy, providing training, mentoring, food and brand development.
-Now at the helm of Crieff Hydro Family of Hotels where he has continued to nurture and mentor talent, build on food development and shape the future.
+At the helm of Crieff Hydro Family of Hotels Scott continued to nurture and mentor talent, build on food development and shape the future.
+We look forward to hearing about his next move.